zrythm/zrythm/doc/user/getting-started/getting-plugins.rst

 `Helm <https://tytel.org/helm/>`_ is an excellent subtractive synth that should be on everyone's toolbox.

+`Dexed <http://asb2m10.github.io/dexed/>`_ Dexed is an FM synth that is closely modeled on the Yamaha DX7.

 `ZynFusion <http://zynaddsubfx.sourceforge.net/zyn-fusion.html>`_, the alternative front-end to ZynAddSubFX is one of the most powerful synths in existance.